Positive Solutions For a Schr\"odinger-Bopp-Podolsky system in $\mathbb R^{3}$: Introduction

-The main result of this work is: \begin{teo} Under the above assumptions \eqref{V}, \eqref{f1}-\eqref{f5}, there exists an $\varepsilon^{*}>0$ such that for every $\varepsilon \in (0, \varepsilon^{*}]$, problem \eqref{eq:Pe} possesses at least $cat M$ positive solutions.
-Moreover, if $cat M >1$, then (for a suitably small $\varepsilon$) there exist at least $cat M + 1$ positive solutions. \end{teo} In particular among these solutions there is the ground state, namely the solution with minimal energy; this will be evident by the proof.
+In particular among these solutions there is the ground state, namely the solution with minimal energy; this will be evident by the proof.
 Here $ \text{cat} M:=\text{cat}_{M}M $ is the Ljusternik-Schnirelmann category and by positive solutions we mean a pair $(u,\phi)$ with $u$ positive, since $\phi$ will be automatically positive.

+We point out that the assumption on the potential $V$ is not too restrictive since it is satisfied by an interesting class which appear in physical models, such as the confining potentials.
+There is then an interesting relation between the topology of the set of minima of $V$ and the number of solutions.